ezolenko/rollup-plugin-typescript2/CONTRIBUTING.md

 Report any bugs [in the GitHub Issue Tracker](https://github.com/ezolenko/rollup-plugin-typescript2/issues).

+Please follow the issue template as closely as possible:

-Attach your `tsconfig.json`, `package.json` (for versions of dependencies), `rollup.config.js`, and anything else that could influence module resolution, ambient types, and TS compilation.
+- Attach your `tsconfig.json`, `package.json` (for versions of dependencies), `rollup.config.js`, and any other pieces of your environment that could influence module resolution, ambient types, and TS compilation.

+Some additional debugging steps you can take to help diagnose the issue:

+- Attach plugin output with `verbosity` option set to `3` (this will list all files being transpiled and their imports).
+- If it makes sense, check if running `tsc` directly produces similar results.
+- Check if you get the same problem with `clean` option set to `true` (might indicate a bug in the cache).
-Check if the problem is reproducible after running `npm prune` to clear any rogue types from `node_modules` (by default TS grabs _all_ ambient types).
+- Check if the problem is reproducible after running `npm prune` to clear any rogue types from `node_modules` (by default TS grabs _all_ ambient types).

-Check if you get the same problem with `clean` option set to `true` (might indicate a bug in the cache).

-If it makes sense, check if running `tsc` directly produces similar results.

-Attach plugin output with `verbosity` option set to 3 (this will list all files being transpiled and their imports).

 ## Developing